vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 Substations maybe of different types:

 * Transmission Substation (TSS) : Raises the voltage of electricity.
-This makes it easier to transmit electrical power because the higher the voltage, the more electricity can be carried over the same line.
+This makes it easier to transmit electrical power because the higher the voltage the lower the effect of the resistance of the transmission lines.

 * Distribution Substation (DSS) : Contains transformers which lower the voltage for a second time and supply the lines which distribute the power in cities and towns.
 * Customer Substation (CSS) : Mostly, connected remotely via GPRS/ 3G/ 4G via a private APN.